 Internet of Things: how to use smart devices safely

 A printer that orders itself an ink cartridge before it runs out.
 Or a security camera that you control with an app on your smartphone.
 These are examples of smart devices with an internet connection.
-Together, they form the Internet of Things (IoT), or the Internet of Things.
+Together, they form the Internet of Things (IoT).

 These Internet-connected devices are very handy in your business.
 But there are security risks.
 For example, do you use the default password set on your IoT device?
 Then cybercriminals can easily access your corporate network via that device.
 Find out how to use IoT devices safely.